-In fiscal 2018, our compensation committee continued to compare and analyze our executive compensation with that of a formal compensation peer group of companies.
+In fiscal 2019, our compensation committee continued to compare and analyze our executive compensation program and each component of executive compensation against data from a formal compensation peer group of companies.

-In the context of our annual executive compensation review, with assistance from Compensia and input from management, our compensation committee approved a peer group of publicly-traded technology companies, which met some or all of the following criteria: (i) operated in a high-technology industry, focusing on software, hardware and networking companies; (ii) annual revenue approximately between approximately \$925 million and \$3.7 billion; (iii) revenue growth greater than 20%; (iv) a market capitalization between approximately \$3.4 billion and \$40.8 billion; and (v) a market capitalization as a multiple of annual revenue that was greater than three.
-As a result of the application of these criteria, we removed the following companies from our 2017 compensation peer group: LinkedIn, Inc., which was acquired, NetSuite, Inc., which was acquired and each of CheckPoint Software, Inc. and VeriSign, Inc., because they no longer met our growth and/or market capitalization requirements and were not sufficiently relevant comparable companies.
-In addition, we added MicroChip Technology Incorporated, Square, Inc., SS&C Technologies Holdings, Inc. and Veeva Systems Inc. which satisfied the above described criteria.
-The remainder of the peer group is unchanged.
+In the context of our annual executive compensation review, with assistance from Compensia and input from management, our compensation committee approved an updated, improved peer group of publicly-traded technology companies, narrowing the annual revenue and market capitalization criteria, further discussed below.
+In determining which companies should be in the peer group, our compensation committee considered companies that met some or all of the following criteria: (i) operated in a high-technology industry; (ii) had annual revenue between approximately \$1.0 billion and \$3.0 billion; (iii) had revenue growth greater than 20%; (iv) had a market capitalization between approximately \$7.0 billion and \$25.0 billion; and (v) had a market capitalization that was at least six times annual revenue.
+As a result of the application of these criteria, we added Symantec Corporation and Twitter, Inc., which satisfied the above described criteria, to the peer group.
+The remainder of the peer group was unchanged from fiscal 2018.

-The following publicly-traded companies made up our compensation peer group for the compensatory decisions made during fiscal 2018:
+The following publicly-traded companies made up our compensation peer group for fiscal 2019:

+MicroChip Technology Incorporated SS&C Technologies Holdings, Inc.

+PayChex, Inc. Symantec Corporation

+Red Hat, Inc. Tableau Software, Inc.

+ServiceNow, Inc. Twitter, Inc.

+Splunk Inc. Veeva Systems Inc.

+Square, Inc. Workday, Inc.

-Akamai Technologies, Inc. Arista Networks Inc. Autodesk, Inc. F5 Networks Inc. FireEye, Inc. Fortinet Inc. MicroChip Technology Incorporated PayChex, Inc. Red Hat, Inc. ServiceNow, Inc. Square, Inc. Splunk Inc. SS&C Technologies Holdings, Inc. Tableau Software, Inc. Veeva Systems Inc. Workday, Inc.
+PayChex, Inc. Red Hat, Inc. ServiceNow, Inc. Splunk Inc.

-Compensia supplements the peer data with compensation data from surveys of similarly sized companies and uses this combination of market data to provide an analysis of compensation for executives holding positions comparable to the positions of our executive officers from the companies in our compensation peer group.
+Compensia supplements the peer data with compensation data from surveys of similarly sized companies and uses this combination of market data to provide an analysis of compensation for executives holding positions comparable to the positions of our executive officers.
 Our compensation committee uses the market data as one reference point in determining the compensation of our executive officers.
-While our compensation committee focuses on compensation at or above the 50th percentile, our compensation committee considers other factors in setting actual compensation.
-Such factors include our growth and scale; our recent performance against financial targets; the overall competitive market for our executives; the value of each executive's position; the skills, tenure, and experience of our executives; the alignment between the market based positions and the actual responsibilities of our executives; each executive's performance; our executives' expected future contributions; the incentives provided to our executives to stay with us and drive our continued growth; prior to our former Chief Executive Officer's resignation, his recommendations (except with respect to his own compensation), internal parity considerations; the value of each executive's unvested equity holdings; the dilutive effect of our long-term incentive compensation program; the overall impact that these equity awards would have on stockholder value; the results of each annual stockholder advisory vote on the compensation of our executives; and stockholder feedback on our executive compensation program.
+While our compensation committee focuses on compensation above the 50th percentile, our compensation committee considers other factors in setting actual compensation.
+Such factors include our growth and scale; our recent performance against financial targets; the overall competitive market based positions and the actual responsibilities of our executives; each executive's performance; our executives' expected future contributions; the incentives provided to our executives to stay with us and drive our continued growth; our CEO's recommendations (except with respect to his own compensation), internal parity considerations; the value of each executive's unvested equity holdings; the dilutive effect of our long-term incentive compensation program; the overall impact that these equity awards would have on stockholder value; the results of each annual stockholder advisory vote on the compensation of our executives; and stockholder feedback on our executive compensation program.

-Fiscal 2018 Executive Compensation Program Components
+Fiscal 2019 Executive Compensation Program Components

-The following describes each component of our executive compensation program, the rationale for each, and how the compensation amounts and awards were determined for fiscal 2018.
+The following describes each component of our executive compensation program, the rationale for each, and how the compensation amounts and awards for our NEOs were determined for fiscal 2019.